Mutorera, ex-wife lose court case

 Mashudu Netsianda, Senior Court Reporter

-PROMINENT Bulawayo businessman Mr Dumisani Mutorera’s ex-wife, Ms Taisekwa Rosie Mtungwazi yesterday lost a court case in which she sought to obtain a protection order against a local businesswoman who bought their house in Romney Park suburb last year.
+PROMINENT Bulawayo businessman Mr Dumisani Mutorera’s ex-wife, Ms Taisekwa Rosie Mtungwazi yesterday lost a court case in which she sought to obtain a protection order against a local businesswoman who bought their house in Romney Park suburb.

 On Monday, Mr Mutorera and Ms Mtungwazi allegedly hired bouncers to prevent Ms Gumede from occupying the property, which the couple sold to her in December last year.